 the preferred destinations.

-#3 Updated by Rich Lowe almost 5 years ago
+#3 Updated by Rich Lowe about 5 years ago

 bitbucket is easy, since both ends are Hg, just requires an account and a cron job.